Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Model

 and the complex eigenstates:

 and:

 which are considerably different than functions \eqref{eq:5} and \eqref{eq:6} and thus a difference in the behaviour of the quantum information entities is expected.
 It turns out that there are a few measures that satisfy conditions every valid measure of entanglement needs to satisfy \cite{21}.
 The most frequent are the entanglement of formation, the entanglement of distillation and the relative entropy of entanglement.
 However, adapting these measures to particular systems can be a serious problem.
-Although some measures for multiparticle entanglement have been found \cite{31,32}, a measure originally found while considering the entanglement of formation for bipartite systems will be considered here - the concurrence defined by Wooters as \cite{33}:
+Although some measures for multiparticle entanglement have been found \cite{31,32}, a measure originally found by Wooters, the concurrence for bipartite systems will be used \cite{33}:

 where $\lambda_{i}$ $(i=1...4)$ are the square roots of the eigenvalues of the matrix $R=\rho\tilde{\rho}$ in descending order and the matrix $\tilde{\rho}$: